DANS-KNAW/easy-bag-store/docs/03_definitions.md

 Operations
 ----------
-On a BagStore the following operations are allowed:
+On a BagStore the following operations are allowed.
+They have been subdivided into two groups.
+The core operations must be supported directly, the extra operations *may* only be supported through [Migration]:

+### Core
 * `ADD` - add a new, virtually-valid Bag to the BagStore.
 * `ENUM` - enumerate all the Items in the BagStore or all the items in one Bag.
 * `GET` - copy an Item from the BagStore.

+Note that this means that Bags are immutable.
+To support updates to Bags, add metadata that records that a Bag is part of a sequence of Bags, that together form the revision history of one logical (and mutable) Bag.
+See for an example implementation the [easy-bag-index] project.

+### Extra
 * `DEACTIVATE` - mark a Bag as inactive.
 * `REACTIVATE` - reverse a deactivation.
 * `ERASE` - erase the contents of a particular Bag **payload** File, and update the corresponding